The Columbia Highlands Initiative

 Connecting the Cascades to the Rockies

-Between the Cascades and the Rocky Mountains in northeast Washington is an area we call the Columbia Highlands.
-Subalpine peaks and pine forests along the Kettle Crest, Abercrombie Mountain, and the Salmo-Priest drop down to to adjacent low-elevation forest and ranch lands and the Columbia River benchlands, encompassing the 1.1 million acre Colville National Forest.
+Between the Cascades and the Rocky Mountains in northeast Washington is an area called the Columbia Highlands.
+Subalpine peaks and pine forests along the Kettle Crest, Abercrombie Mountain, and the Salmo-Priest drop down to adjacent low-elevation forest and ranch lands, gentle river valleys, and the Columbia River benchlands, encompassing the 1.1 million acre Colville National Forest.